alphagov/govuk_publishing_components/docs/analytics-gtm/gtm-link-click-tracker.md

 # Google Tag Manager link click tracker

-A module exists for tracking link clicks on GOV.UK.
+A module for tracking link clicks on GOV.UK.

 When initialised, the JS adds an event listener to the `<body>` of the page with the following listeners: